 Wellness Plan - School Level

 Each local school is required to have a Wellness Champion.
 The Wellness Champion will use a coordinated approach to support student health, promote healthy behaviors, and ensure the school's compliance with CCSD's wellness policy and regulation.
+The school-level wellness plan applies to all students, staff, and schools within the district.
+If you are interested in participating in a particular school’s wellness efforts, please reach out to the school’s Wellness Champion.

 The Wellness Champion in conjunction with their school-level wellness team will focus on ensuring the school environment not only promotes but also provides opportunities for all students (and even staff) to practice healthy eating and physical activity behaviors throughout the school day.